IT-For-Starters/veeam-sac-script/README.md

 This script passes everything in Section 1 - Backup Infrastructure Security

+**:exclamation: My testing on this is currently limited, use at own risk**

 ## Prerequisites
 You need to allow Powershell scripts to run on the system.
 The easiest way to do this is to run this **as admin**: